joe-herbert-athium/mattermost-todo-plugin/plugin/README.md

 All data is stored in Mattermost's built-in key-value store with keys in the format:
 ```
-todos_{channelId}
+tasks_{channelId}
 ```

-Each key contains a JSON object with the complete todo list and groups for that channel.
+Each key contains a JSON object with the complete task list and groups for that channel.

 ## Contributing